nkrusch/recontext/notes/dig.md

 - Automatic theorem proving is used to reason about large arrays more efficiently

-User can modify the parameters of DIG for better performance or specify additional information to aid the invariant generation process [@nguyen2014].
+**User can modify the parameters** for better performance or to specify additional information to aid the invariant generation process [@nguyen2014].

 ## Inference Example